Folly Journal

 A note on using pseudonyms

-We appreciate that frankness and honesty in writing requires courage.
+We appreciate that frankness and honesty in writing requires courage, especially for those submitting from this small island at the bottom of the world.
 For this reason, we happily accept stories and poems from writers who wish to use a pseudonym.
 We will endeavour to ensure your anonymity is maintained during any marketing coverage resulting from your writing and publication within our journal.
 However, please note that if a submission entered under a pseudonym is a finalist in our Short Story Prize, the prize money will be allocated to a charity of the finalists’ choice.

 A note on using profanity/strong language